MINI MEN FOR MENTAL HEALTH

 Orders are fullfilled by Julia herself with great care, and will be dispatched within 3 days

 COMMISSIONS WELCOMED!
 PLEASE CONTACT US TO DISCUSS YOUR REQUIREMENTS

 Any questions: please email

 My name is Julia.
 I am a doctor, a pathologist in fact.
 I have Bipolar Disorder and I have suffered with OCD for over 30 years.
 Like many doctors I suffered in silence for years, too afraid to reach out for help.

 Eventually the OCD became so severe, and my home and work life were so impaired - that the shame I felt for having a mental health problem was outweighed by the desire to turn my life around.
 I wish I hadn’t delayed seeking help but I’m thankful that when I did I benefited from confidential support and therapy, and my whole life has dramatically changed for the better since that point.

 I want to reduce stigma around mental health issues in doctors.
 I want doctors to take care of themselves as well as they take care of their patients.
 And if you are struggling as a doctor I want you to seek help early - because you don’t need to suffer in silence - there is help out there.

 I enjoy creating photographic art.
 I express quirky ideas with miniature railway figures – using humour and perspective to change minds.
 And 100% of the proceeds from selling this art subsidises confidential support for doctors who are struggling - just like I once was.

-All profits from the sale of Julia's work through this website or Julia's Etsy store will go to supporting struggling doctors to access free and confidential support.
+All profits from the sale of Julia's Joyful Doctor Art work will go to supporting struggling doctors to access free and confidential support.